ParkerICI/flow-analysis-tutorial/README.md

 Depending on the panel you are using, you may also need to remove certain populations that you do not want to include in the analysis.
 For instance if you are using a T-cell specific panel, you will probably want to exclude any non T-cell from the analysis, since the panel does not include any useful measurement on those

-The process of gating will not be covered in this tutorial, as there are multiple commercial packages available for this
+The process of gating will not be covered in this tutorial, as there are multiple commercial packages available for this.
+The data in the subfolder `gated` is what we are going to use as input for the rest of the analysis.
+Each file has been gated to only include live leukocyte singlets.

 # Clustering